JessyDL/paradigm/docs/ecs.md

 ```

 **multi-pack systems**
-A system, that has a pack that gets all `attractor`'s that also have a `position` and a pack that gets all `velocity` components to write to.
+A single threaded system, that has a pack that gets all `attractor`'s that also have a `position` and a pack that gets all `velocity` components to write to.

 ```cpp